|Did this page help you? Yes | No | Tell us about it...|

 Practical examples for how to use the library to build applications.

-If you are just starting out with the AWS SDK for Java, you should first read through the Getting Started section.
+If you are just starting out with the SDK for Java, you should first read through the Getting Started section.
 It will guide you through setting up your development environment and introduce the samples that are included with the SDK.

 This developer guide includes tutorials that walk you through how to use some of the AWS services.

-This tutorial explains how to set up a requests for Amazon EC2 Spot Instances, how to determine when they have completed, and how to clean up afterwards.
+The tutorial explains how to set up a requests for Amazon EC2 Spot Instances, how to determine when they have completed, and how to clean up afterwards.

 This more advanced tutorial describes Spot Instances topics such as persistent vs. one-time requests, launch groups, and availability groups.